-9. Who is responsible for filing a notifiable transaction (noting also whether there is a specific form/document used and an applicable filing fee)?
+10. Who is responsible for filing a notifiable transaction (noting also whether there is a specific form/document used and an applicable filing fee)?

 Any of the undertakings concerned can notify the merger (Section 10, para 1 of the Cartel Act).
 In practice, the purchaser typically performs this task.
+There is also a statement by the BWB, based on a non-public decision by the Cartel Court, that they do not consider the vendor to liable if no notification was made.
 It is advisable that the transaction documents establish an obligation on all involved parties to collaborate (in particular, regarding the compilation of necessary data).
 The Cartel Act only stipulates in rather general terms what kind of information notifications of concentrations have to contain.

 In 2003, the Official Parties issued a form for the notification of mergers.
 Although not legally binding, it is highly recommended to use this form in order to avoid incomplete notifications.
-The filing fee amounts to €3,500 (new Section 10a of the Competition Act) (the level of the fee was increased from €1,500 on 1 May 2017.
+The filing fee amounts to €3,500 (new Section 10a of the Competition Act).